opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 Learning to Rank (LTR) applies ML to search relevance ranking.
 This differs from other classic ML problems, such as the following:

-- **Regression**: The goal is to predict a variable, such as stock price, as a function of known information, such as number of employees or revenue.
+- **Regression:** The goal is to predict a variable, such as a stock price, as a function of known information, such as number of employees or revenue.
 The output is a direct prediction.
 - **Classification**: The goal is to categorize an entity into predefined classes, for example, profitable or not profitable.
 The output is a category.

 The LTR objective is not to make a direct prediction, but rather learn a function (`f`) that can rank documents in an order that best matches your perception of relevance for a given query.
 The output `f` does not represent a literal value but rather a prediction of the document's relative usefulness.